 Reaching & Engaging Diverse Audiences

-LMD believes to engage audiences, you must reach them “seven times seven ways.”
-To increase campaign recognition and recall, we created a seamless communications experience across all channels, including digital, print, video, and out-of-home.
-LMD placed high-impact advertising around the County, with shopping mall signage and banner displays in high-traffic Metro stations.
-We designed wraps for the County’s innovative “Bigbelly” trash compactors featuring the campaign’s characters and the message “Give Litter a Home.”
+To increase campaign recognition and recall, LMD created a seamless communications experience across all digital, print, video, and out-of-home communications.
+High-visibility placements included shopping mall signage, banner displays in high-traffic Metro stations, and wraps for the County’s innovative “Bigbelly” trash compactors featuring the campaign’s characters and the message “Give Litter a Home.”
+Additionally, LMD designed graphics using a combination of people and the campaign’s characters to encourage Prince Georgians to see themselves as a part of the solution to make the County cleaner and greener.
 LMD also produced videos using the campaign’s characters to run in movie theaters, on cable and streaming networks, and on social media.

 Building an Information Hub